Spirituality in Psychotherapy?

-Ever wonder if your faith and your spiritual belief in God has any place outside of your religious institution or gathering?
+Ever wondered if your faith has any place outside of your religious institution or group?

 Is your spirituality or religion allowed in the secular world?

-Maybe you are in conflict about your faith and the use of it—especially in psychotherapy.
+Maybe you are in conflict about your faith and its use of it, especially in psychotherapy.

 Spiritual or religious?
-Is there a difference you might ask?
-The short answer is yes!
-Consequently, they both have a great degree of overlap.
-Therefore, I will focus on the similarities rather than the differences.
+Is there a difference, you might ask?
+The short answer is yes, although there is some degree of overlap.
+In this article, I will focus on the similarities rather than the differences.

-One of the commonalities of the two is that they both provide an opportunity for seeking the deeper meaning of life and life’s circumstances.
-Another similarity is the idea that life is bigger than oneself; therefore, guidance is needed to navigate difficulties and adversities.
+One of the commonalities of the two is that they both provide an opportunity for seeking the deeper meaning of life.
+Another similarity is the idea that life is bigger than oneself.
+Therefore, guidance from a higher power is needed to navigate difficulties and adversities.